efemantarci/eksi-blocker/README.md

 - Customize your block list through an easy-to-use interface
 - Blocked users are saved between browser sessions
 - Import multiple users at once from a JSON file
+- Export your block list to a JSON file for backup or sharing

 ## Usage